oav27/Fantasy-Summer-Scratch-Game/README.md

 ---

 ### The Only Piece We Have!
 Please enjoy the video in the repo showing what once was!
-(Excuse the shaky shot and setting)
+(Excuse the shaky, grainy shot, and the setting)